-To be eligible for directed study, the student must have successfully completed his or her freshman year.
+To be eligible for directed study, the student must have successfully completed his or her first year.
 Undergraduate transfer students must successfully complete at least one semester at Saint Martin's before applying.
 Students must have a cumulative grade point average of 2.5 to be eligible to apply for directed study.

-Directed studies are not appropriate for regular catalog courses (see Independent Study section) and will be accepted to satisfy CORE Requirements only under special circumstances.

-Additional requirements for Directed Study are provided on the Directed Study Request form.
+Directed studies are not appropriate for regular catalog courses (see independent study section) and will be accepted to satisfy core requirements only under special circumstances.
+Additional requirements for Directed Study are provided on the directed study request form.